axelvaldez/radical-companies/_posts/rads/2023-04-19-all-about-rads.markdown

      <li>(The boss likes me.)</li>
     </ul>
   </div>
   <p>In these cases, co-owners can see what happens.
-They would get involved and challege the toxicity.</p>
+They would get involved and, I hope, challege the toxicity.</p>

 {% include related.html %}